 In October of 2009, the University of Michigan reversed their policy of recalculating GPAs.
 Up until then, it was easy to figure out if a student applying to Michigan would get accepted.
 By using 10 core courses (English, history, science, math, and foreign language) in only sophomore and junior years and attributing 4 points for an A+, A, or A-, 3 points for a B+, B, or B-, etc., an applicant could do the simple math and know his/her fate.

-While it may seem unfair that students from high schools that weight GPA currently have a competitive advantage over students from schools that don’t at the University of Michigan, it’s how it is.
-There remain ways of course to strategically improve one’s chances for admission, even if one wants to be a Michigan Wolverine.
+While it may seem unfair that students from high schools with weighted GPAs currently have a competitive advantage over students from schools that don’t at the University of Michigan, it’s how it is.
+There remain ways of course to strategically improve one’s chances for admission if one wishes to be a Michigan Wolverine.